craig-m/rpi_cluster/readme.md

 Redundancy: can fail and the cluster will continue to operate, but it cannot be altered.
 Small amounts of downtime for this host can be tolerated while it gets restored from backup.

-This SD card can be cloned onto a spare one as a backup option.
+This SD card can be cloned onto a spare one as a backup option, a USB key can also be used for regular backups of data.
 This is the only node that is not immutable.

 ### LanServices - Main